 July 22, 1850

-In July of 1850, at the height of his nineteen-year Senate career, Daniel Webster viewed the future with a sense of dread.
-At the age of sixty-eight, the Massachusetts senator believed he would never achieve his lifelong desire to become president of the United States.
+In July of 1850, at the height of his 19-year Senate career, Daniel Webster viewed the future with a sense of dread.
+At the age of 68, the Massachusetts senator believed he would never achieve his lifelong desire to become president of the United States.
 Death had claimed his first wife and four of his five children.
 Chronic alcoholism was destroying his liver, just as bitter disputes over the issue of slavery were threatening to destroy the nation.

 In an effort to ward off a fatal split between the North and South, Webster had delivered a major Senate speech several months earlier.
 In that oration, known as his Seventh of March Address, he contended that it was pointless to argue about the continuation of slavery where it already existed—it was not going away—or to worry about extending slavery into the arid lands of the southwest, where plantation agriculture stood no chance of flourishing.
 Asserting that slaveholders were entitled to the protection of their property, Webster urged strengthening of laws to capture runaway slaves.
 He exhorted senators to set aside the slavery issue for more pressing matters, such as tariff reform.